 I need information about...

 Targeted therapy is a way to treat cancer.
 It is different from traditional chemotherapy.
 Traditional chemotherapy works by killing cells that grow quickly, such as cancer cells.
 Targeted therapy only affects parts (targets) of cells that grow quickly.
 Because of this, targeted therapy can cause fewer side effects.
-There are many kinds of targeted therapy medications.
+There are many kinds of targeted therapy medicines.
 They work differently on different types of cancers.
-This sheet tells you more about this treatment and what to expect.

-The type of medication used and its effects depend on the type of cancer being treated.
-Targeted therapy medications work in various ways.
+The type of medicine used and its effects depend on the type of cancer being treated.
+Targeted therapy medicines work in various ways.
 Some help your body attack cancer cells.
 Others cause cancer cells to die.
 Still others change or slow the growth of cancer cells.
 Targeted therapy may be used in addition to surgery, chemotherapy, or radiation therapy.
 Or it may be used alone.

 Skin issues.
 A rash can occur on the head, face, and upper body.
 The skin may be warm and red.
 Bumps that look like acne may form on the skin.
 Your skin may become very dry and crack.
 It may itch, burn, or hurt to touch.
 It may have a yellow tint to it.
 Sores may develop on the scalp.
 The palms of the hands and soles of the feet may become swollen, red, and sore.
 These can include pain or numbness, redness, swelling, and blisters.
 Eyelids can become painful and swollen, or itchy.
 They may flip inward or outward.
 Cuticles may be red and painful.